cyberark/Symda/README.md

 ## Usage

-1. Change the FUNCTION_LIST variable according to your needs inside symda_python_runner.py .
+1. Change the FUNCTION_LIST (functions to hook) variable according to your needs inside symda_python_runner.py .
 For example:
 ```python
 ...